 Use our search tool to browse our database of frequently asked questions!

-If you are hiring a car in the USA and Canada either on an American or Canadian website or by going straight into a car rental station in the USA or Canada, you have the choice of hiring a car that is either inclusive, or exclusive, of insurance.
+If you are hiring a car in the USA or Canada, either on an American or Canadian website or by going straight into a car rental station in the USA or Canada, you have the choice of hiring a car that is either inclusive or exclusive of insurance.
 You occasionally find similar offers through UK comparison websites.

 Car rental without any insurance cover is available because nationals of those countries can often use their normal car insurance policy to cover rented vehicles.
 The insurance which you, as a non US / Canadian citizen, must buy is Collision Damage Waiver (CDW) / Loss Damage Waiver (LDW) (covering the damage, theft and loss of use of the hired vehicle).
 This will be offered at the car rental counter and generally costs between US$20 and US$30 a day.
 Normally US and Canadian policies do not levy an excess although damage to windows, tyres, the undercarriage and the roof is not covered.